Trinity Parish (St. Augustine, Florida): Organs

 An organ constructed by New Yorker Henry Erben was assembled at Trinity in 1857.
-The organ was disassembled in 1902 and rebuilt with a section of eight foot diapason pipes.

-A three manual, 22-rank Austin Organ, model Opus 504, was placed in the church during 1914 in memory of Junius T. Smith by his widow, Laura.
-It was used for over 50 years until its deterioration from wood destroying organisms and water seepage was beyond repair.
+A three manual, 22-rank Austin Organ, model Opus 504, was placed in the church during 1914 in memory of Junius T. Smith.
+It was used for over 50 years until its deterioration from wood destroying organisms and water damage was beyond repair.

 In 1965, the Vestry formed a committee to research the subject and make a recommendation.
-The Æeolian-Skinner Organ Company had provided instruments for several prominent institutions, including the Mormon Tabernacle in Salt Lake City and the Cathedral of St. John the Divine in New York City.
+The Æeolian-Skinner Organ Company had provided instruments for many prominent institutions, including the Mormon Tabernacle in Salt Lake City and the Cathedral of St. John the Divine in New York City.
 The committee selected Aeolian-Skinner and a congregational vote confirmed their choice.
 The organ was ordered in mid-1966 and manufacture was completed a year later.
 The three manual organ of 41 ranks (2,349 pipes) was installed and dedicated prior to Thanksgiving in 1967.

 John Parkyn was Trinity's organist when the Aeolian-Skinner organ was installed.
 Before 1996, he advised the vestry that the organ required considerable work.
 He created a renovation plan which included a thorough cleaning, console restoration and replacement or repair of a few groups of pipes.
 The process was executed over three years and rededicated in January 1999.
 The newest technology was incorporated which allows a computer to control the organ and digitally reproduce sounds from other notable organs.
 The Aeolian-Skinner organ still is a 3-manual, but it has 91-ranks instead of 41, making it an Opus 1482 hybrid pipe and digital organ.
 Instrumental sounds can be created that mimic flutes, oboes, trumpets, harps and chimes.
+John Parkyn, the Episcopal Diocese of Florida's longest serving organist and choir director, was named organist emeritus at Trinity Parish in 2025.

 Carillon

 To celebrate the church's 150th anniversary in 1971, Helen Hindry Stephens donated the church's first carillon in her parents' memory.
 Louis Fitz-James Hindry was church rector for over three decades as well as being her father.
 Twenty-five years later, she repeated her gift.
-Helen Stephens died in 2001, and her family honored her memory in November 2003 by presenting the church with an automated carillon that will play a song on the quarter-hour during the day.
+Helen Stephens died in 2001, and her family honored her memory in November 2003 by presenting the church with an automated carillon that plays songs on the quarter-hour during the day.
 At 12:30pm and 5pm, a 30-minute program commences.